survivejs/webpack-book/manuscript/styling/01_loading.md

 This process allows to rely on other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).
 If an `@import` points to an external resource, *css-loader* skips it.
 Only internal resources get processed further by webpack.

 After *css-loader* has done its part, *style-loader* picks up the output and injects the CSS into the resulting bundle.
 The CSS be inlined JavaScript by default, and it implements the HMR interface.
 As inlining isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
-This is done in the next chapter.
+You will do this in the next chapter.

 To get started, invoke